TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 Enters `Linked Lists`.
 If each `Node` inside the bucket is also a Linked List, Then we look for bucket `508` if it's empty we insert the head of Linked List, If a Node head exists in a bucket we follow that Linked List to add to the end of it.

 You probably understand by this point why we must write a good hashing function which eliminates as many collisions as possible.

-Most likely you will not be writing your own hash functions, as most languages have it built int.
+Most likely you will not be writing your own hash functions, as most languages have it built in.
 But understanding how hash functions work is important.

 Check out [This Video](https://www.youtube.com/watch?v=btT4bCOvqjs) from CS50 that explains the concept shortly with visualization